ataazizi/simulations/README.md

-Trying to plot and simulate deferent equations and systems in physics
+Trying to plot and simulate different equations and systems in physics